Speaking Up With Your Hands – Seven Tips for Introverts

 Ancowitz suggests that something as simple as “Hello, my name is Nancy,” along with good eye contact and an extended hand, is usually all you need.

 This positions you as a valuable connector and takes the spotlight off of you. http://www.everydayhealth.com/depression/an-introverts-guide-to-happiness.aspx.

 Below are a few other ways I have found useful in chasing happiness:

-Express yourself creatively, for purpose and better self-esteem.
-Journal, write, take photo’s or garden.
+- Express yourself creatively, for purpose, and for better self-esteem.
+Journal, write, take photos, or garden.
 Whatever you enjoy will be your savior and your optimism fall like seeds to the moist warm ground to take root in the footsteps of others.

-I have found great joy in creativity like writing articles and poetry on my website, sculpting clay, making jewelry and doing other crafts.
-Each project opens my heart to reach out to others and their smiles sooth my weary heart.
-Of course, without hands I’d be totally alone, empty and sad.
+I have found great joy in creativity like writing articles and poetry on my website, sculpting clay, making jewelry, and doing other crafts.
+Each project opens my heart to reach out to others and their smiles soothe my weary heart.
+Of course, without hands, I’d be totally alone, empty, and sad.